M27113/PowerBI_Data_Analytics/README.md

 # Power BI Data Jobs Dashboard
 ## Introduction

-This dashboard was created for **Job Seekers, Job Transitioners, and Job Swappers** to solve a common problem: information about the data job market is scattered and hard to grasp.
-Using a real-world dataset of 2024 data science job postings (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.
+This dashboard was created for the **Job Seekers** to solve a common problem: finding the information about the data job market.
+Using a real-world dataset of 2024 data science job postings (with job_titles, salaries, and locations), this project provides a easy-to-use interface to explore the current market trends .

 ### Dashboard File
 You can find the file for the dashboard here: [`Data_Jobs_Dashboard.pbix`](Data_Jobs_Dashboard.pbix).